-Conduct an Officials' Meeting 30 minutes prior to competition and review the following procedures (even if it is assumed all judges are experience) Logistics of the meet - To include (but not restricted to) the scoring system, seating of the judges, warm-ups, guidelines, introductions of auxiliary judges and site for signing scores sheets at the end of meet.
-Collegiate modifications.
-Information from the Meet Director.
-Remind judges to follow the "Code of Professional Responsibility."
-Review open scoring procedures.
-Review when conferences may occur.
-Review the inquiry process.
-Review the routine summary process and purpose (both judges must contribute, not just the chief judge's duty.)
-Remind judges to refrain from commenting on Facebook or any other social media platform concerning the meet/skills/scores etc. Remind the judges to judge what you see not what was on YouTube, etc. Review the video review process.
-Remind duties with auxiliary judges.
-Remind judges that score sheets will be signed in the judges' room after the meet.
+- Conduct an Officials' Meeting 30 minutes prior to competition and review the following procedures (even if it is assumed all judges are experienced) - Logistics of the meet To include (but not restricted to) the scoring system, seating of the judges, warmups, guidelines, introductions of auxiliary judges and site for signing scores sheets at the end of meet. - Collegiate modifications. - Information from the Meet Director. - Remind judges to follow the NAWGJ "Code of Professional Responsibility." - Review open scoring procedures. - Review when conferences may occur. - Review the inquiry process. - Review the routine summary process and purpose (both judges must contribute, not just the chief judge's duty.) - Remind judges to refrain from commenting on Facebook or any other social media platform concerning the meet/skills/scores etc. - Remind the judges to judge what you see not what was on YouTube, etc. - Review the video review process. - Remind duties with auxiliary judges. - Remind judges that score sheets will be signed in the judges' room after the meet. - Remind judges are not allowed to leave the location of the competition until all head coaches have signed the official score sheet and judges are released by the Meet Referee. - Meet Referee Checklist should be given to the Meet Director directly.